 Ambassador Wondu attended various institutions of higher learning including George Washington University in the United States, University of Reading in the UK, University of Nairobi in Kenya, Makerere University in Uganda and the Kenya Institute of Administration.

 He is the author of Battle for Peace in Sudan: An Analysis of the Abuja Conferences, 1992-1993, (University Press of America, 2000).
-His next book From bush to Bush: A zigzag life in the wars of Sudan was published in 2011.
+His next book From bush to Bush: Journey to Liberty in South Sudan was published in 2011.
 He has written many articles on the war and peace in the Sudan over the years.